writethedocs/www/docs/conf/na/2015/writing-day.md

 * 6:00      Official start of the Reception -- In the same venue as the sprints
 * 9:00      End of the Reception.
 Go get some sleep and get ready for Day 1 of the conference!

+#### Documenting a new project?

+Check out our [beginners guide](http://docs.writethedocs.org/writing/beginners-guide-to-docs/) to writing documentation.
+This should help you get started, and give you some ideas for how you can contribute to a projet that you love.

 #### Projects